Illness and discomfort as an invitation to change

 Stagnation bring decline

-In fact, often the situation worsens if the causes persist.
+In fact, typically the situation worsens if the causes persist.
 With the worsening situation, the symptoms worsen, which means that treatment will have to be intensified.
 And suddenly you’ve gone from turning around in a circle to a downward spiral.
 You can extend this process to any problematic situation in your life.
 Without change there is no solution and regularly even decline.

 Now, finding the causes of any rotten situation is rarely easy.
 If that were the case, the problem would have been solved long ago.
 It usually involves an accumulation of sub-factors, so that you cannot see the wood for the trees.
 Or it concerns a chain of things, which means you have to go back a long time before you arrive at the starting point.
 I’ve seen it happening in my practice that I had to travel back generations to get to the source.
-In case of problems in very young children, it’s even safe to assume the cause lies before birth.
+In case of concerns in very young children, it’s even safe to assume the cause lies before birth.

 Getting there step by step

 That sounds intense, don’t you think?
 Almost discouraging if it wasn’t for the good news.
 The good news is that you don’t have to tackle everything at once.
-Or be able to look at the problem as a whole to make improvements.
+Or be able to look at the issue as a whole to make improvements.
 You can trace back the path step by step until you think it’s good enough.
 And every step will bring relief.